usnistgov/FIPS201/_FIPS201/system.md

 to provide consistent and secure means for performing the authentication function preceding an access control decision.

-The replying subsystem identifies and authenticates cardholders either by interacting with the PIV Card and uses mechanisms discussed in [Section 6](authentication.md#s-6) or by communicating with an IdP through a federation protocol as discussed in [Section 7](federation.md#s-7).
-Once authenticated, authorization mechanisms supporting the replying subsystem grant or deny access to resources based on the priviledges assigned to the cardholder.
+The relying subsystem identifies and authenticates cardholders either by interacting with the PIV Card and uses mechanisms discussed in [Section 6](authentication.md#s-6) or by communicating with an IdP through a federation protocol as discussed in [Section 7](federation.md#s-7).
+Once authenticated, authorization mechanisms supporting the relying subsystem grant or deny access to resources based on the privileges assigned to the cardholder.

 ## 3.2 PIV Card Lifecycle Activities {#s-3-2}